vickynovlani/nops-docs/pages/Integrations_and_Agents/Integrations/Configure-nOps-Kubernetes-Agent-on-EKS.md

 **FAQs**

 1. I have prometheus installed and I use it for a variety of purposes in my cluster, will this affect that?
- **Ans:** No, our agent leverages it's own prometheus in it's own namespace so that doesn't affect your current deployments.
+ **Ans:** No, the agent installation process deploys it's own Prometheus with it's own namespace so there's no interference with current Prometheus deployments.